nathguen/React-TypeScript-Template/README.md

+# React TypeScript Template

+This repo is designed as a starting point for building out a React TypeScript application, leveraging Redux Thunk for the async Redux side.

+It has a very basic Todo receiver for the time being just to get you started w/ Redux and API interactions.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).